T0nyX1ang/noqx/README.md

 - Change the backend from Django to Starlette with Uvicorn (See issue [#31](https://github.com/T0nyX1ang/noqx/issues/31), [#50](https://github.com/T0nyX1ang/noqx/issues/50)).

 - Change the frontend from Noq native to penpa-edit.
 (See issue [#36](https://github.com/T0nyX1ang/noqx/issues/36)).

+### New usages from Penpa-edit

+- Select puzzle type.

+- Show rules in [puzz.link](https://puzz.link/list.html) if possible.

+- Choose example puzzle.

+- Show/Edit parameters of the solver if possible.

+- Solve/Reset the puzzle.

+**Note**: if the puzzle is imported from [puzz.link](https://puzz.link/list.html), you will need to change the edit mode to `Problem` to reset the puzzle itself.

 ## How to run locally